alexbirchler/AmazonBuyItem/README.md

    ```sh
    git clone https://github.com/alexbirchler/AmazonBuyItem.git
    ```
-2. Go to the correct folder in your PC
+2. Go to the correct folder in your PC where is allocated the code

 3. Run the testcase
    ```sh